 It is in cases such as these that Markdown comes in handy.
-You can easily writing without any obstructions, and formatting using Markdown is fairly simple as well.
+You can easily write without any obstructions, distractions, and formatting text using Markdown is fairly simple as well.
 In this post, we have put together some of the best Markdown tools and editors for you to use.

 Online Markdown Editor